 The YMCA Western Gateway scheme was originally conceived 6 years ago and has undergone extensive consultation and planning exercises throughout its evolution.
 Throughout the planning and design strong backing has been given by Sandwell Council who financed some of the initial conceptual stages and contributed to the completion of the Phase 1, Children and Family Centre Nursery, which represented phase 1 and opened in September 2011.

-Jan Britton, CEO of Sandwell Council says, “I am very pleased that the YMCA have announced the next stage of their plan for the Western Gateway in West Bromwich.
+Jan Britton, CEO of Sandwell Council says, “I am very pleased that the YMCA has announced the next stage of their plan for the Western Gateway in West Bromwich.
 The services the YMCA provide are a real asset for our town and borough – and their redevelopment plans will also contribute to the wider rejuvenation of West Bromwich town centre which is visible wherever you look, with new shops, colleges and investment.”

 Work is expected to go on into late 2015.
 We’ll keep you updated as the project develops!